avewells/audio-sentiment-analysis-pipeline/README.md

 ## Audio Sentiment Analysis
-An end-to-end Python pipeline for performing sentiment analysis on audio files.
+An end-to-end Python pipeline for performing sentiment analysis on audio files of call-center conversations.

 ## Installation
 Directions for installing and running the pipeline.